wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 3.0 =
+Enhancement: Use native lazyload by default
+Enhancement: Update the lazyload script to the latest version
+Bugfix: Prevent error in the browser console in some cases

 = 2.3.4 =
 Enhancement: Allow `<a>` tags to lazyload background images
 Enhancement: Add <noscript> tag to lazyloaded picture elements